Year One

 We have had a fantastic start to the year, enjoying our topic Paws, Claws, Whiskers and Wings!
 We started the year with a safari in the Orchard, hunting for different animals and noting down what we found.
 We read several different books linked to the topic, including Croc and Bird, Tad, The Tiger Who Came To Tea, and many more.
 Unfortunately one of the owl babies went missing, but we helped find him by creating missing posters!
 This half term we became bird experts, learning lots of new facts, going bird watching and creating our very own non-fiction bird books.
 We even turned ourselves into birds and took flight in the playground!
 We also learnt about reptiles and fish, creating ‘guess the reptile’ quizzes, and fish collages with accurate labels.

 Near the end of the half term we had lots of different visitors in the classes as it was our Pets in School Week.
-We saw cats and different dogs.
+We met lots of pets including friendly dogs, a cute tortoise and a fluffy guinea pig.
 We were very sensible, making sure to be very gentle with the animals and asking lots of interesting questions.
 Thank you to any of the parents who came in with their pets!

 In science we learnt about the human body and different types of animals.
 We discussed the different body parts and linked them to the five senses.
 We took part in a senses walk in the playground, where we identified what we could see, smell, touch, and hear.
 We also learnt that there are many different types of animals and learnt how mammals have fur or hair and produce milk for their young.